umbraco/UmbracoDocs/umbraco-cloud/security.md

 ### HTTP

-HTTP protocol is supported but not used by default on Umbraco Cloud Websites.
+Naked HTTP urls without HTTPS are supported but not used by default on Umbraco Cloud Websites.
 If you'd like to keep using HTTP, which we strongly discourage, you'll need to remove a web.config transform as specified in [Rewrite rules on Umbraco Cloud](set-up/project-settings/manage-hostnames/rewrites-on-cloud.md#running-your-site-on-https-only)

+Umbraco Cloud supports HTTP2 protocol as well as HTTP3 protocol.

 ### Ports